Can I Get a Moment?: Background and synopsis

-The music video was directed by Stu Gosling and filmed at Crown casino in Melbourne.
+The music video was directed by Stu Gosling and filmed at Crown Melbourne.
 It premiered on Mauboy's Vevo account on 29 October 2014.
 A first look at the video was shown on Sunrise earlier that day.
 The video opens with a close-up shot of Mauboy who appears in front of a gold background.
 She is then seen performing on stage with her band, while wearing a black form-fitted jumpsuit with a diamond choker necklace.
 This is intercut with scenes of Mauboy wearing a green cut-out dress and singing in front of a blue background.> The video then shows Mauboy and her two female backup singers sitting in a dark room, while wearing black pantsuits.
 This is followed by scenes of Mauboy singing in front of the gold background, while split screen and mirrored shots of men from her band playing instruments are shown.
 The video then returns to Mauboy performing on stage with her band.
 This is intercut with mirrored shots of Mauboy and her backup singers, singing in front of a black and white background.
 Scenes from throughout the video are then intercut with each other.
 The video ends with Mauboy posing to the camera.